b0tm0de/b0tm0de/README.md

 In 2001, I updated the BIOS of my computer's motherboard with another brand's motherboard, and the computer did not turn on (POST) again until it was sent for service.
 The service almost charged me for a new motherboard and reprogrammed the BIOS chip with an external device.
 Lesson learned?
 Let's see.

-In 2009, I overclocked my laptop's video card via BIOS, causing it to overheat and break beyond repair.
+In 2009, I overclocked my laptop's external GPU, causing it to overheat and break beyond repair.
 Lesson learned?
 Let's see.

 In 2019, I tried to overclock the newly purchased desktop computer's GeForce GTX 1050 TI graphics card by editing its BIOS and writing it to the chip.
 However, I corrupted the voltage values of the chip, causing the video card to be inoperable with any motherboard.
 Lesson learned?
 Let's see.